Tags

 Posted in Business, Social Media

-Tagged billion, deal, Internet, microblogging, pioneer, Social Media, Takeover, Tumblr, uncool, Users, Yahoo
+Tagged billion, deal, Internet, microblogging, pioneer, Social Media, Social Media Professor, Takeover, Tumblr, uncool, Users, Yahoo

 Leave a comment